loafey/master-thesis/Thesis/6.0. Conclusion/Future Work.typ

 (a process often called spilling) when they are not used, and back into registers when they are.
 Doing this efficently can prove difficult as the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete #todo("source").
-This was not implemented for #languageName as it was deemed an optimization, that while interesting, not something we would have the time to implement properly.
+This was not implemented for #ln as it was deemed an optimization, that while interesting, not something we would have the time to implement properly.

 === System Calls
-As #languageName is a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
+As #ln is a system-level language, it might be useful to have the ability to directly make system calls to interact with the operating system.
 This allow for the possibility of not relying on, for example, LIBC, as the behaviour one would need from LIBC could be re-implemented